kgisl/pythonFDP/units/glossary.md

 ## text file
-A file object able to read and write str objects.
+A file object able to read and write string objects.
 Often, a text file actually accesses a byte-oriented datastream and handles the text encoding automatically.
-Examples of text files are files opened in text mode ('r' or 'w'), sys.stdin, sys.stdout, and instances of io.StringIO.
+Examples of text files are
+  - files opened in text mode (`'r'` or `'w'`),
+  - sys.stdin, sys.stdout, and
+  - instances of `io.StringIO`.

-See also
+See also:
 A binary file reads and write bytes objects.